Bl4cK-R4V3N/aws-bootcamp-cruddur-2023-beta/journal/week0.md

 To open the Billing console and view your usage and charges Sign into the AWS Management Console and open the Billing console at https://console.aws.amazon.com/billing/.

+Creating a Billing Alarm
+Create SNS Topic
+We need an SNS topic before we create an alarm.
+The SNS topic is what will delivery us an alert when we get overbilled aws sns create-topic
+We'll create a SNS Topic

+aws sns create-topic --name billing-alarm which will return a TopicARN

+We'll create a subscription supply the TopicARN and our Email

+aws sns subscribe \
+    --topic-arn TopicARN \
+    --protocol email \
+    --notification-endpoint your@email.com
+Check your email and confirm the subscription

+Create Alarm
+aws cloudwatch put-metric-alarm
+Create an Alarm via AWS CLI
+We need to update the configuration json script with the TopicARN we generated earlier We are just a json file because --metrics is is required for expressions and so its easier to us a JSON file. aws cloudwatch put-metric-alarm --cli-input-json file://aws/json/alarm_config.json Create an AWS Budget aws budgets create-budget

+Get your AWS Account ID

+aws sts get-caller-identity --query Account --output text Supply your AWS Account ID
+Update the json files
+This is another case with AWS CLI its just much easier to json files due to lots of nested json aws budgets create-budget \
+    --account-id AccountID \
+    --budget file://aws/json/budget.json \
+    --notifications-with-subscribers file://aws/json/budget-notifications-with-subscribers.json

 Choose Bills to see details about your current charges.

 Choose Payments to see your historical payment transactions.